 What We Offer

 We can travel to speak to your agriculture, horticulture, environmental, school, youth, etc. organization/group.
-Please contact us if you are interested in having us come to speak.
+Please contact us if you are interested.

 Our artisanal jams and jellies are made primarily with foraged ingredients, including some forgotten southern plants that were consumed by the indigenous communities that once thrived in the South prior to European colonization and removal.
 This forgotten, non‐domesticated food, is superior in flavor and most importantly nutrition than the cultivated/domesticated varieties.

 Start planning for your 2022 native oasis and purchase some of our native plants and seeds.
 The Fall is here and this is a good time to transplant and to stock up on native seeds to cold stratify during the Winter months.
 Typically native seeds need a freeze‐thaw cycle of about 90 days to germinate.

 We have a variety of syrups but our premier syrup is Twin Forager Hickory Syrup Dark.
 It is made from the bark of the Shagbark Hickory tree and can be used in place of Maple Syrup, honey, and other natural sweeteners.
 It is not overly sweet and adds diverse flavors.

 We are available for workshops, consulting, tours, and speaking engagements.
 Contact us to learn more.